AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 Users can report messages they have sent or received.
 This feature is enabled by default.
 To disable, set the `enableMessageReport` property to `false`.

 Set the report content.
-The report content is a set of key-value pairs (`Map<String, String>` structure), that is, the label of the reported message and the reason for the report.
+The report content is a set of key-value pairs (`Map<String, String>`), that is, the label of the reported message and the reason for the report.
 UIKit provides a way to set the label of reported messages.
 The corresponding report reason needs to be filled in the internationalization file.
 The sample code is as follows:

 ```dart
   /// The label of reported messages can be customized.